Line search by quantum logic spectroscopy enhanced with squeezing and statistical tests: Introduction

 In this work, we theoretically study a quantum logic protocol used to search for a narrow transition in a trapped ion and ways to enhance the search efficiency in the presence of realistic trap heating and SPAM errors.
 For this, we develop a statistical framework and formulate the search problem as a statistical hypothesis test.
 The test itself is a deterministic procedure that takes in the measurement data in the vicinity of the interrogated frequency and decides whether the transition is likely present or not.
 The following steps are used to find the narrow transition within the large bandwidth.
 First, the ion is probed using an optical dipole force with a fixed interrogation frequency (Fig.\ref{fig:introfig} (a),(b)).
-Next, the motional displacement is measured (Fig.\ref{fig:introfig} (c)).
+Next, the motional displacement of the momentum-squeezed motional state is measured (Fig.\ref{fig:introfig} (c)).
 Then, the interrogation frequency is changed step-wise and the procedure repeats.
 Finally, the statistical test is performed on the data extracted from multiple frequencies (Fig.\ref{fig:introfig} (d)).
-Interrogation time, frequency step and number of measurements, together with variable parameters of the statistical test determine the performance of the search and the bandwidth scanning speed.
-Using this approach, we describe how to optimize these parameters for maximum scan speed, so that the prescribed confidence level is obeyed.
-We show that the postprocessing of the measurement data using statistical tests can ease the requirements on the required number of interrogations as well as other parameters and thus substantially increase the scan speed.
-Furthermore, we demonstrate that using squeezed states of motion is advantageous compared to the vacuum state and there is an optimal value of the squeezing parameter.
+Interrogation time, frequency step and number of measurements, together with variable parameters of the statistical test and the amount of initial momentum squeezing determine the performance of the transition detection.
+Using this approach, we describe how to optimize these parameters for maximum transition search speed, so that the prescribed confidence level is obeyed.
+We show that the postprocessing of the measurement data using statistical tests can ease the requirements on the necessary number of interrogations as well as other parameters and thus substantially increase the search speed.
+Furthermore, we demonstrate that using squeezed states of motion is advantageous compared to the vacuum state due to much faster displacement signal generation.
 The increased susceptibility to noise is effectively mitigated by using correlated statistical tests.